 Here we will share some of our own tips that are tested and proven to work.

 Many beginners just add a single newsletter signup form to their website and forget about it.
-Add multiple signup forms to your website using a variety of placements.
+Instead, you should add multiple signup forms to your website using a variety of placements.

-Social Media Examiner uses multiple sign up forms and creative strategies which has helped them get over 250,000 email subscribers (case study).
+Social Media Examiner uses multiple sign up forms and creative strategies which have helped them get over 250,000 email subscribers (case study).

-Keep experimenting with different forms and placements to find out what gets you the best results.
+Experiment with different forms and placements to discover what gets the best results.

 Lead Magnets are special offers used as an incentive to join your email newsletter.
-These special offers could be an exclusive download, an ebook, a helpful resource, discount coupon, etc.
+They can include an exclusive download, an ebook, a helpful resource, or a discount coupon.